BryanHaley/libchipgpio/README.md

 # libchipgpio
 Dynamic C Library for interfacing with the GPIO pins on the C.H.I.P. mini computer.
-One of the main focuses behind this library is to provide "forward-compatibility" with possible future revisions of the CHIP.
+One of the main focuses behind this library is to provide "forwards-compatibility" with possible future revisions of the CHIP.
 Accessible pins can be added, removed, and modified without breaking compatibility with programs written to run on older revisions of the CHIP.

 BUILDING
 --------